psyked/bootstrapvalidator/README.md

 Validator name                          | Description
 ----------------------------------------|------------
-[between](#between-validator)           | Check if the input value is between (strictly or not) two given numbers digits                                  | Return true if the value contains only digits emailAddress                            | Validate an email address [greaterThan](#greaterthan-validator)   | Return true if the value is greater than or equals to given number
+[between](#between-validator)           | Check if the input value is between (strictly or not) two given numbers [different](#different-validator)       | Return true if the input value is different with given field's value digits                                  | Return true if the value contains only digits emailAddress                            | Validate an email address [greaterThan](#greaterthan-validator)   | Return true if the value is greater than or equals to given number